alexcodeberlin/fastFlat/README.md

 ## Clean Code principles
 1. The code is well commented in each file.
+2. Well structured.
+3. The names for variables and functions are Intention revealing.
-2. The code has a minimal amount of duplication.
+4. The code has a minimal amount of duplication.
-3. The projects code follows proper and consistent naming conventions.
+5. The projects code follows proper and consistent naming conventions.
 It doesn't need a lot of comments because it is self documenting.
-The names for variables and functions are Intention revealing.
-My functions have sensefull argument names
-4. It is easy to test because it is well structured
+6. It is easy to test because it is well structured
-5. I use error handling with Clear Error identification and messages.
+7. I use error handling with Clear Error identification and messages.
-6. All nested if conditions are removed.
+8. All nested if conditions are removed.
-7. The app is secure against sql injection.
+9. The app is secure against sql injection.

+Usage of Software for cleaner code
+deepsource: For clean code and code smells Sonarlint:For clean code and code smells

 ### ERM: